 It may not be easy–although a lot of help is available–and it may not be without obstacles, but true transformational experiences rarely occur without opposition.
 In fact, if we stop and wonder, would we really want them to?
 Open yourself up to the possibilities of what will transform your life this year!

 For more information about running for the five open positions on the SOWH Board of Directors and Nominating Committee, email NomComm@womenshealthapta.org.

 Deadline for application submission is March 31; membership voting starts May 1.
 Open positions are President, Treasurer, Director of Research, Director of Education, and Nominating Committee member.

-AUTHOR: Kirsten Wightman, PT, DPT, Board-Certified Women's Health Clinical Specialist, CLT, is incoming chair of the SOWH Nominating Committee.
+AUTHOR: Kirsten Wightman, PT, DPT, WCS, CLT, is incoming chair of the SOWH Nominating Committee.